Steel Arena (arena)

-Steel Aréna – Košický štadión L. Trojáka (English: Steel Arena – Ladislav Troják Stadium in Košice) is the home arena of the ice hockey club HC Košice.
+Steel Arena – Ladislav Troják Stadium in Košice (Slovak: Steel aréna – Košický štadión L. Trojáka) is the home arena of the ice hockey club HC Košice.
 Its capacity is 8,343.

-The arena opened on February 24, 2006, and was named in honor of the general sponsor of the club, U. S. Steel Košice (a member of the United States Steel Corporation) and also in honor of Ladislav Troják, a Košice-born hockey player who was the first Slovak to win the World Championship with the Czechoslovakian national team.
+The arena opened on February 24, 2006, and was named in honor of the general sponsor of the club, U. S. Steel Košice (a member of the United States Steel Corporation) and also in honor of Ladislav Troják, a Košice-born hockey player who was the first Slovak to win the World Championship with the Czechoslovakia national team.

 Notable events

 Sport

 An overview of some sport events: